crearis/odoo-in-vue/docs/hugo/content/doc/_index.md

 **Using Qweb to develop your UX solution has some specific drawbacks:**

- - QWeb is still based on terse and bloated XML
+ - Its based on terse and bloated XML
- - QWeb is complicated and has a big learning curve
+ - It has a considerable learning curve for most UI developers
- - QWeb is specific to Odoo
+ - Its specific to Odoo
- - QWeb provides a small selection of standard UI widgets
+ - Provides a small selection of standard UI widgets
- - Odoo documentation sucks and the QWeb part of it is no exception
+ - Documentation is not so good
- - Reactive design with QWeb still sucks and is still buggy
+ - Reactive design with QWeb is not nearly as good as with Vue
  - QWeb is only targeted for browsers and for converting HTML to PDF
  - Community support is tiny compared to the Vue community
  - Lacks support for many modern paradigms and concepts available in Vue
  - No browser plugins to help QWeb development
  - No popular IDE plugin support
  - Odoo Studio requires Enterprise Edition ($$$)
- - Work done in Odoo Studio can't be exported as .xml view files that can be used in an add-on and stored in a code repo
+ - Views created or modified in Odoo Studio cannot be exported as complete .XML view files for add-ons
- - It's hard to find UX developers that know QWeb or are willing to learn it and those that do usually cost more ($$$)
+ - It's hard to find UX developers that know QWeb or are willing to learn it

 **Conversely, using Quasar/Vue for UX development has specific advantages:**